 On Thursday, our KS2 children will be taking part in E-safety training with the police cyber-security team.

 The NHS ‘Fluenz Team’ will be in school on Friday morning to vaccinate those children with parental permission against flu.

 Year 4 Gurdwara visit

 Year 4 will be visiting Gurdwara Singh Sabha on Friday morning to support them in their learning about Sikhism.
 Please can we remind all of the Year 4 children to bring their head scarves (not baseball caps or similar) with them that morning.

 We are delighted with the results of our most recent Ofsted monitoring visit.
 The inspector has described our school not only as a good school, but an improving school, in which parents have great confidence and where pupils thrive.
 You can download the full report below.

 School judged Oustanding by SIAMS

-East Morton CE Primary School received its SIAMS (Statutory Inspection of Anglican and Methodist Schools) on Friday 10th February.
+East Morton CE Primary School received its SIAMS (Statutory Inspection of Anglican and Methodist Schools) in February 2017.
 The inspector, Mr Nigel Castledine, spent a whole day in school and during his visit, he met with a number of children, observed lessons, met with staff, met with representatives of the governing body, observed Collective Worship, met with parents and finally met with Reverend Mike Cansdale and John Froud.